protyposis/Spectaculum/README.md

  * Spectaculum-Demo
    * ColorFilterEffect (RGB color filter)

+Most of these effects come with adjustable parameters.
+Check the source code to see which parameters are available, or the demo app to play with them.

 ### Immersive / 360° / VR

 Rendering 360° content is just another shader effect.
 To render equirectangular 360° content,